Skip to content

 Neuroglancer & CloudVolume#

-This tutorial will show you how to access data from Neuroglancer using CloudVolume.
+This tutorial will show you how to pull data from Neuroglancer using CloudVolume.

 Neuroglancer is a WebGL-based viewer for volumetric data.
 You may have used it to browse some of the recent large EM datasets.
 If you want to programmatically access/download these data, you need CloudVolume.
 CloudVolume is an excellent Python library developed by William Silversmith (Seung lab, Princeton) and others.
 While CloudVolume is not directly related to Neuroglancer, it shares much of its functionality.
 As a rule of thumb: if you can view a dataset in Neuroglancer, you can download that data using CloudVolume.
 For example: